As a family, we’ve spent the last 17 years travelling the world and trashing the Planet.

 Everyone needs to learn about the horrific truth behind elephant riding by watching videos about the crushing process, which is how these beautiful animals are broken into submitting to orders.

 What I have noticed is that we live in a world where travellers spend more time doing their makeup and hair and trying to get that perfect shot than actually enjoying it.

-We live in a digital world where photos from Instagram accounts lures us into thinking that travel is all about wearing a pretty summer dress and posing for pictures with a sparkling champagne glass in hands – and don’t forget that obligatory wristwatch.
+We live in a digital world where photos from Instagram accounts lure us into thinking that travel is all about wearing a pretty summer dress and posing for pictures with a sparkling champagne glass in hands – and don’t forget that obligatory wristwatch.

-There’s a way too much digital dishonesty – make a positive change and don’t be afraid to raise your voice about things you are passionate about while discovering more ways to bring positive influence to your community of followers.
+There’s way too much digital dishonesty – make a positive change and don’t be afraid to raise your voice about things you are passionate about while discovering more ways to bring positive influence to your community of followers.

 #7.
 Eat local

 Avoid chain restaurants and coffee shops such as McDonald’s, KFC and Subway and support local culture by buying locally grown and produced products.
 Imported food and alcohol also leave a carbon footprint, and that goes for Spanish wine on the American table and for Guinness in Australia.